wp-plugins/scancircle/readme.txt

 	reference="fixed-value"
 ]

+Remarks:

 * The only required field is partner.
 * Default language is "en" (English).
 * Login to your ScanCircle partner page and click the wizard wand to see all available options.
-* See http://www.scancircle.com/en/scancircle/partner-program for more information about the ScanCircle partner program.
+* More information about the [ScanCircle partner program](http://www.scancircle.com/en/scancircle/partner-program).

 == Installation ==
 Manual installation:

 1. Upload the folder `scancircle` to the `/wp-content/plugins/` directory
 2. Activate the `scancircle` plugin through the 'Plugins' menu in WordPress
 3. Place the [scancircle ...] shortcut in your posts